Store Creation

 }

-Thus, we need the typical handle-factory, which accepts a so-called action parameter.
-This could be an arbitrary type A. The existing default handler update uses the T as action, as it simply substitutes the old state by the passed new object of the same type.
+Thus, we need the typical handle-factory, which accepts an action parameter of any arbitrary type.
+The existing default handler update uses the T as action, as it simply substitutes the newly passed object for the old state of the same type.
 But an action can be any type and is not limited to anything.

-In our case the type T of the store is List<Person>, but as action it is sufficient to have a single Person-object.
+In our case the type T of the store is List<Person>, but as action, a single Person-object will do.

 val addPerson: Handler<Person> = handle { persons, newPerson ->